-‘General Hospital’ Spoilers: Jax-Alexis Hookup, Naxie Situation -No Maxie Recast
+‘General Hospital’ Spoilers: Jax-Alexis Hookup, Naxie Situation, No Maxie Recast

 — General Hospital (@GeneralHospital) March 17, 2017

-Spoilers suggest Jax will be Alexis Davis (Nancy Lee Grahn) will be together and they would ease their shared pain by sharing a bed.
-This steamy reunion would help them deal with their sorry and the hookup is long in the tooth.
-General Hospital rumors reveal that the former married couple might regret what they did although there is no denying that a hookup between them could eventually happen.
+Spoilers suggest Jax and Alexis Davis (Nancy Lee Grahn) will be together, and they will ease their shared pain by sharing a bed.
+This steamy reunion would help them deal with their sorrow, and the hookup is long in the tooth.
+General Hospital rumors reveal that the former married couple might regret what they did, although there is no denying that a hookup between them could eventually happen.
 Alexis has nothing to turn to but the bottle after Julian Jerome’s (William deVry) death.
-Julian is not dead after all and he is going to be back in General Hospital soon.
-This hookup could complicate things later on and it remains to be seen how Jax and Alexis’ react to the morning after.
+Julian is not dead after all, and he is going to be back on General Hospital soon.
+This hookup could complicate things later on, and it remains to be seen how Jax and Alexis will react to the morning after.

 Naxie Separation

 Maxie and Nathan finally tied the knot after overcoming a lot of wedding issues.
 General Hospital spoilers indicate the couple will have a temporary separation.
-Nathan will turn up alone and the absence of his wife would be explained in this week’s GH episodes.
+Nathan will turn up alone and the absence of his wife will be explained in this week’s GH episodes.

 After being silent on all her social media accounts since February, Kirsten Storms announced she is going to be on a three-month leave.
-She did not mention any details about her upcoming absence but she reassured fans that GH will explain why she is not on the show.
-This led to speculations that Maxie’s role may be up for a recast.
+She did not mention any details about her upcoming absence, but she reassured fans that GH will explain why she is not on the show.
+This led to speculation that Maxie’s role may be up for a recast.
 Nathan and Maxie were just married and the General Hospital episode revealing she was fired from her job is not enough to justify her absence.

 update: she was on General Hospital for 12 YEARS. also on Twitter as @teenystweeting (omg hi Kirsten) #zenonforever pic.twitter.com/WQIjmHQtrf